 Cardiovascular disease (CVD) includes all the diseases of the heart and circulation, including coronary heart disease (CHD), angina, heart attack, congenital heart disease, and stroke.

-In the U.S., cardiovascular disease is the number one cause of death in both men and women.
-Statistics from the American Heart Association show that one woman every minute dies from heart disease in the U.S. Women are also more likely to die or have a second heart attack within the first six months of a cardiac event.
+In Canada, women die of heart disease every 20 minutes, and early signs of heart attack are missed in 78% of women.
+Women are also more likely to die or have a second heart attack within the first six months of a cardiac event.
 And yet, today two-thirds of the heart disease research still focuses on men.

 WARNING SIGNS OF HEART ATTACK